Canons Park tube station

-Canons Park is a London Underground station at Canons Park of the London Borough of Harrow, north-west London.
-It is on the Jubilee line between Stanmore and Queensbury stations, and is located in London fare zone 5.
-It is also the least used station on the line with an average of 1.68 million passengers per year.
+Canons Park is a London Underground station.
+It is located at Canons Park of the London Borough of Harrow, north-west London.
+The station is on the Jubilee line, between Stanmore and Queensbury stations.
+It is in London fare zone 5.

+Canons Park is the least used station on the Jubilee line with an average of 1.68 million passengers per year.

 History

 The station was opened on 10 December 1932 by the Metropolitan Railway (MR) on the MR's extension from Wembley Park to Stanmore.
 The station was originally named Canons Park (Edgware) although the suffix was dropped the following year.
 On 20 November 1939, services on the Stanmore branch were transferred to the Bakerloo line and, on 1 May 1979, they were transferred again to the Jubilee line.

-Services and connections
+Services

-Canons Park station is on the Jubilee line between Stanmore to the north and Queensbury to the south.
+Canons Park station is on the Jubilee line in London fare zone 5.
+It is between Stanmore to the north and Queensbury to the south.
 Train frequencies vary throughout the day, but generally operate every 2–6 minutes between 06:08 and 00:17 in both directions.